Consumer Guide to Barbering and Cosmetology Services

 When performed properly by a well-trained practitioner, chemical exfoliation is usually safe; however, a significant potential for harm does exist.
 The chemicals used for the exfoliation procedure usually consist of one or more active ingredients, such as resorcinol, phenol, alpha and beta hydroxy acids, lactic acid, and salicylic acid.
 These acids destroy skin tissue.
 Even a fairly mild acid left in contact with the skin for a prolonged period may cause considerable damage.

 Because of the potential for skin damage, especially if exfoliation is done improperly, it is essential for you to be absolutely sure that your skin care practitioner is well trained and licensed.
 Before you schedule this procedure, follow these tips:

 - Ask for names of satisfied customers who have received this procedure.
 Call them (or have them call you) and ask if they were satisfied with the service and if there were any complications.

 - Ask what changes will occur in your skin during each phase of the procedure and how it will feel.
-Ask to be shown actual photographs (not just advertising brochures) of the licensee’s clients during the various phases of the exfoliation service.
+Ask to see actual photographs (not just advertising brochures) of the licensee’s clients during the various phases of the exfoliation service.

-- Advise the operator of all medications you are taking, particularly Accutane(r), Retin A(r), or any other acne medications.
+- Advise the operator of all medications you are taking, particularly Accutane®, Retin A®, or any other acne medications.

 - Ask to see the product to be used, and find out if it is a commercially prepared product.
 Ask if the licensee will be mixing any chemicals before they are applied to the skin.
 If in doubt, ask to see a copy of the product manufacturer’s instructions.